dagger/dagger/docs/introduction/what_is.md

 Each node in your DAG represents an integration: for example a source repository, build script, artifact registry or deployment API.
 Each connection represents a flow of data between integrations: for example from source to build; from build to registry; etc.

-What makes Dagger special is how much of your existing stack it can integrate in the DAG (probably all of it); how much of your existing data flows it can manage (probably all of them); and composable your DAG is (as much as regular software).
+What makes Dagger special is how much of your existing stack it can integrate in the DAG (probably all of it); how much of your existing data flows it can manage (probably all of them); and how composable your DAG is (as much as regular software).

 ### Integrations